 Before ending this post, I should also mention two nearby Rockefeller monuments.

-The second is Stone Barns, a center for sustainable agriculture established by David Rockefeller (Junior’s youngest son).
+The second Rockefeller institution is Stone Barns, a center for sustainable agriculture established by David Rockefeller (Junior’s youngest son).
 (Sharing the Rockefeller talent for long life, David passed away just last year, at the age of 101.)
-The center lies on the edge of the Rockefeller State Park, alongside Bedford Road, surrounded on all sides by rolling farmland; in fact, the park’s paths extend into the property, making it a lovely place to stroll about.
+The center lies on the edge of the Rockefeller State Park, alongside Bedford Road, surrounded on all sides by rolling farmland.
+It is a very pleasant place for a stroll.
 The buildings of the complex are completed in a style reminiscent of Union Church, as well as of the Cloisters museum in Manhattan: deep-grey cut stone.
 The farm is dedicated to growing high-quality produce and livestock without using anything “artificial.”
 Some of its products are served in the famous Blue Hill restaurant on the property—a place so absurdly fancy and expensive that, judging by the way things are going, I doubt I will ever get an opportunity to try.
 The menu, which costs $258 per person, consists of many different courses of artisanal dishes using esoteric ingredients.
 I have bought cheaper transatlantic plane tickets.